FourthBrain/Branching-out-of-the-Notebook/README.md

 ### Creating a repository & cloning app content

   1. First steps, let's create a repository on GitHub!
-You can follow [these](https://docs.github.com/en/get-started/quickstart/create-a-repo) instructionsMake sure to include a README.md, a License and a `.gitignore`
+You can follow [these](https://docs.github.com/en/get-started/quickstart/create-a-repo) instructions to create it!
+Make sure to include a README.md, a License and a `.gitignore`
   2. Now, we're going to clone our repository from GitHub using the command:

       ```console